Original Y-Stakes Plant Supports - Now Reduced

 Y-Stakes are a unique, high quality plant support made to the most robust specifications by us in the UK, using strong aluminium tubing powder coated brown and fitted with green plastic-coated solid wire retaining arms

-SAVE 20%!
-Original Link Stakes Now Reduced
+SAVE 20%! on Original Y Stakes - Now Reduced

 Hurry - only while stocks last!